thecodingmachine/symfony-boilerplate/docs/docs/5_Guides/5_7_Files.md

 :::note

-📣 If you have a lot of files to delete, it might be better to do that action asynchronously.
+📣&nbsp;&nbsp;If you have a lot of files to delete, it might be better to do that action asynchronously.
 See *src/api/src/UseCase/Product/DeleteProduct.php*.

 :::